Principles of good practice in Primary Care Rebate Schemes published for CCGs and GPs

 The overarching principles align with those identified in Strategies to achieve cost-effective prescribing (DH, October 2010).
 These include ensuring that decisions to initiate treatment or change a patient’s treatment regime should be based on up-to-date best clinical evidence or guidance, and that health professionals should base their prescribing decisions on individual assessments of their patient’s clinical circumstances.

-Practical considerations highlighted in the LPP guidance include avoiding schemes which encourage the exclusive use of a particular drug, only accepting volume-based schemes if clinically appropriate, and ensuring that a formal written contract is in place including an exit strategy to allow flexibility to respond to significant new clinical evidence or changes in market conditions.
+Practical considerations highlighted in the NHS LPP guidance include avoiding schemes which encourage the exclusive use of a particular drug, only accepting volume-based schemes if clinically appropriate, and ensuring that a formal written contract is in place including an exit strategy to allow flexibility to respond to significant new clinical evidence or changes in market conditions.

-The principles are freely downloadable from the LPP website.
-The full legal advice is available, on request, only to NHS organisations and is provided on the understanding that it is applicable to LPP – individual CCGs and PCTs considering a scheme and requiring clarification of particular issues should seek their own legal advice.
+The principles are freely downloadable from the NHS LPP website.
+The full legal advice is available, on request, only to NHS organisations and is provided on the understanding that it is applicable to NHS LPP – individual CCGs and PCTs considering a scheme and requiring clarification of particular issues should seek their own legal advice.